MCPRUNNER/gossisMCP/missing_features_recommendations.md

 - **Value**: Assess package quality and technical debt
 - **Implementation**: Analyze script complexity, expression complexity, and structural metrics

+### 10. **Read Text File Integration**

+- **Description**: Read configuration or data from text files
+- **Value**: Many SSIS packages utilize text files for configurations or data inputs
+- **Implementation**: Implement a module to read and parse text files such as bat files, extracting relevant configuration or data for analysis.

 ### 10. **SSIS Catalog Integration**

 - **Description**: Analyze deployed packages from SSISDB
 - **Value**: Compare development vs. production packages
-- **Implementation**: Connect to SSISDB and extract deployed package metadata
+- **Implementation**: Connect to ```Microsoft SQL Server SSISDB``` via a provided connection string and extract deployed package metadata.
+If no connection string is provided, check for it in GOSSIS_SSISDB_CONNECTION_STRING environment variable or command line argument.
+If still not found, skip this analysis.

 ## Implementation Priority